 If you want to place other types of pictures on your website, such as pictures of your products, photos of yourself and scenery, and so on, you should also get them ready before you begin the tutorial.

-For those of you selling software (or giving it away free) only in electronic form, you can also use a program like a 3D software box software to create an image of the box to place on your site.
+For those of you selling software (or giving it away free) only in electronic form, you can also use a program like a 3D software box designer to create an image of the box to place on your site.
 Free versions of such software can be found on the Free 3D Software Box Image Makers page.
-Images of physical software boxes tend to make your software look more valuable in the minds of visitors.
+Images of physical software boxes tend to make your software look more tangible in the minds of visitors.
+The same applies to those selling or giving away electronic books.
+Pictures, such as the one here of my How to Make / Create a Website: The Beginner's A-Z Guide, can be created using any drawing program.

 Start up Dreamweaver CS4.